moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/MULTICHAINGOVERNOR.md

 # Multichain Governor

-Multichain Governor is live on Moonbeam.
-The Multichain Governor is where the proposals are created and executed.
+The Multichain Governor contract is live on Moonbeam.
+This contract is responsible for creating and executing proposals.

 ## Overview